Frequently Asked Questions about the Butte Strong Fund

 The Butte Strong Fund does not have a direct assistance program.
 Funding is provided only to eligible organizations that are directly serving people displaced by the Camp Fire.
 NVCF maintains a list of direct assistance programs on its website at www.nvcf.org.

 Who is Eligible and How to Apply

-The Butte Strong Fund grant program is designated to support organizations that are providing direct relief to those affected by the Camp Fire in six areas of major work.How to Apply
+The Butte Strong Fund grant program is designated to support organizations that are providing direct relief to those affected by the Camp Fire in five areas of major work.How to Apply